-The Project vicinity is primarily rural with rolling hills.
-Topography and the former use as mining land limit agricultural use.
+The Project vicinity is primarily rural, flat and has a few rolling hills.
 Most agricultural land in the project vicinity is pasture land.
-Based on information provided by the Jefferson County Auditor's Office, 15 agricultural district land parcels were identified within 1,000 feet of the Project.
-As a conversion project within existing right-of-way, impacts to agricultural land uses are expected to be minimal.
+Based on information provided by the Jefferson County Auditor's Office, ten agricultural district land parcels were identified within 1,000 feet of the Project.
+Impacts to agricultural land uses are expected to be minimal, with only the small footprint of poles requiring conversion of farmland.
 Access roads necessary to construct the Project may temporarily impact agricultural uses.
 AEP Ohio Transco will work with property owners to compensate for temporary impacts to agricultural land.
-No permanent impacts to agricultural land or agricultural district land parcels are anticipated.